Teaching Text-to-Image Models to Communicate in Dialog: Introduction

 \section{Introduction}

-Recently, visual modalities have played an important role in transmitting messages.
+Recently, visual modalities have been playing an important role in transmitting messages.
 In human conversations, images can effortlessly convey a wealth of visual perception, a depth of expression that plain text often struggles to capture.
-Therefore, it is necessary for conversational agents to comprehend, perceive, and appropriately respond to contexts with multi-modal contents beyond mere text.
+Shown in Figure~\ref{fig:1}, images are necessary (i) to share more details (e.g., neat lighting and architecture) of the topic; (ii) to express the emotions (e.g., happy) about a specific event.
+Therefore, it is an important capability for conversational agents to comprehend, perceive, and appropriately respond to contexts with multi-modal contents beyond mere text.

 Although some dialog models showcase remarkable capabilities of generating textual response that resembles human conversation~\cite{zhang-etal-2020-dialogpt,roller-etal-2021-recipes,ouyang2022training}, they encounter difficulties in generating images as responses.

-On the other hand, numerous studies have been extensively explored in the research of text-to-image generation.
-Various models show impressive performance on generating fascinating images according to their captions, such as DALL$\cdot$E 2~\cite{ramesh2022hierarchical}, the Latent Diffusion Model (LDM)~\cite{rombach2022high}, and UniDiffuser~\cite{bao2023one}.
-While these models excel in text-to-image generation, there are significant challenges when directly employing them to generate images based on dialog.
-As illustrated in Figure~\ref{fig:2}, the image is generated by the renowned text-to-image model DALL$\cdot$E~\cite{pmlr-v139-ramesh21a} conditioned on the dialog context depicted in Figure~\ref{fig:1}.
-The image is unclear and in different style to real photos.
-Additionally, it is also semantically inconsistent with the dialogue context.
-Therefore, it is challenging to solely treat generating images according to dialog as text-to-image generation.
+On the other hand, in the field of image generation, various models show impressive performance on generating fascinating images according to their captions, such as DALL$\cdot$E 2~\cite{ramesh2022hierarchical}, the Latent Diffusion Model (LDM)~\cite{rombach2022high}, and UniDiffuser~\cite{bao2023one}.

+{We find it is not straightforward to exploit traditional image generation methods to equip conversational agents with the ability to generate image responses.} {An example is Figure~\ref{fig:2}, which } is generated by DALL$\cdot$E~\cite{pmlr-v139-ramesh21a} directly conditioned on the dialog context depicted in Figure~\ref{fig:1}.
+The image does not meet the required style of real photo, and is semantically inconsistent with the dialogue context.